stockmouton/stockmouton.github.io/articles/inflation.md

 - High inflation (5% < IR < 50%)
 - Hyperinflation ( IR > 50%)

 Inflation is good as long as it is moderate and even more importantly stable.
-In this case, it give time to the real economy to adapte its price, wages and production.
+In this case, it gives time to the real economy to adapt its price, wages and production.
 Problems arise when it fluctuates a lot creating a lot of anxiety about price or when it's too high or too low.

 Deflation is the worst as it creates a self-reinforcing loop pushing a country into more and more misery.
 And the second worse is hyperinflation where no one in the economy has time to adapt creating a lot of instability.

 <sub>*Sidenote: Near-zero inflation is also considered harmful because it is believed that they are signs of a worsening economy, deflation might be on our doorstep).*</sub>

 This is why people have decided that 2% of inflation is good.
-It gives us a safeguard agains deflation, allows the economy to adapt and boost spending.
-But as always in the economy, there is no proof that this is true, it is completely arbitrary and ism otivated more by past observations than any scientific demonstration.
+It gives us a safeguard against deflation, allows the economy to adapt and boost spending.
+But as always in the economy, there is no proof that this is true, it is completely arbitrary and is motivated more by past observations than any scientific demonstration.

 > Do the work:
 >